bmurmann/EE628/2_Assignments/README.md

+**Week 10**
+* Submit your team presentation as this week's deliverable (no other deliverables).
+* Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).

 **Week 9**
 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.
 * Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).